fenago/Grokking-Deep-Learning/Lab_8.md

 You’ve learned a lot about neural word embeddings and the impact of loss on learning.

-In this chapter, we’ve unpacked the fundamental principles of using neural networks to study language.
+In this lab, we’ve unpacked the fundamental principles of using neural networks to study language.
 We started with an overview of the primary problems in natural language processing and then explored how neural networks model language at the word level using word embeddings.
 You also learned how the choice of loss function can change the kinds of properties that are captured by word embeddings.
 We finished with a discussion of perhaps the most magical of neural phenomena in this space: word analogies.

-As with the other chapters, I encourage you to build the examples in this chapter from scratch.
+As with the other chapters, I encourage you to build the examples in this lab from scratch.
 Although it may seem as though this chapter stands on its own, the lessons in lossfunction creation and tuning are invaluable and will be extremely important as you tackle increasingly more complicated strategies in future chapters.
 Good luck!